hanpama/gqg/README.md

 }
 ```

-GQG generates its source and resolver like below:
+Based on the schema, GQG generates its source and resolver types like below:

 ```ts
 export interface PostSource {